Apigee hybrid lets you manage APIs on-premises, on Google Cloud Platform (GCP), or a mix of both:

 Support your multi‑cloud strategy

-API programs in a Hybrid/multi-cloud world
+API programs in a hybrid world

-As you can see, Hybrid consists of the following primary components:
+As you can see, hybrid consists of the following primary components:

 Customer-managed runtime plane: A set of containerized runtime services that you set up and maintain in your own Kubernetes cluster.
 All API traffic passes through and is processed within the runtime plane.